imsanjaysah/Leadershipboard/README.md

 # Leadershipboard
-A sample application written in Kotlin to demonstrate how to load data for RecyclerView only when user stops scrolling and reaches a position to iprove performance of the application.
+A sample application written in Kotlin to demonstrate how to load data for RecyclerView only when user stops scrolling and reaches a position to improve performance of the application.

 App will list 30 users with rank from 1-30.
 There are mock data available for each page in the assets folder.